Welcome to Kindergarten!

 Students are encouraged to wear nice play clothes that promote the Salesian spirit of our school.
-All students must wear sneakers that tie or fasten with velcro.
+All students must wear sneakers that tie or fasten with Velcro.
 Girls may wear one pair of small post earrings (no hoops or dangle).
 Religious medals may be worn.
 Play/costume jewelry, wrist/ankle bands and tattoos may not be worn to school.

-Special activites include attendance at school masses and assemblies, field trips, and invited guest speakers to enhance lessons.
+Special activities include attendance at school masses and assemblies, field trips, and invited guest speakers to enhance lessons.

 Favorite days celebrated in Kindergarten are 100 Days of Kindergarten, Dad's Day (Feast of St. Joseph), Grandparents' Day, Johnny Appleseed Day, Dr. Seuss' Birthday, and the students' birthdays.

 Students enjoy performing in the annual Christmas Pageant and the year-end show at Graduation.
 A traditional Graduation ceremony is held each June.